-A student may audit a course at his/her discretion and with the permission of the Dean, Chair or Program Director of the academic unit offering the course.
+A student may audit a course at his or her discretion and with the approval of the Dean, Associate Dean or Chair of the academic unit offering the course.
 An audited (i.e., not-for-credit) course may not be taken for credit at a later date.
 The normal fee schedule governs audited courses.